lwz7512/using-optimus-readme/README.md

-# USING NEXT-README THEME
+# USING NEXT-OPTIMUS-README

-This project is used to demonstrate how to use `next-optimus-readme` which generate project documents by transpiling a couple of markdown files.
+This project is used to demonstrate how to use [`next-optimus-readme`](https://github.com/lwz7512/next-optimus-readme) which generate project documents by transpiling a couple of markdown files.

-This will be presented as home page! 😀
+This will be presented as home page!

+Enjoy! 😀

 ## HOWTOs